 See also: Identification guide for the Flat Plate and Rotary 2¢ (Types: I and Ia)

-The watermarked perf 11 stamp, Scott 461, is often faked or misidentified.
+The watermarked perf 11 stamp, Number 461, is often faked or misidentified.
 Only an estimated 90,000 2¢ perf 11 watermarked stamps were issued and many of these were used for postage.
 Looking like the common stamp of the day, many were discarded.
 If you should run across a watermarked copy of the perf 11 stamp while sifting through a mixture of 2¢ Washingtons, the stamp should be treated with suspicion.
-A passable fake can be manufactured by perforating the imperforate single-line watermarked stock, Scott 409, since the design features (Type I), the watermark (single-line), and the printing methods (Flat Plate) are identical.
-As a matter of fact, Scott 461 was actually an experimental printing using the then current 11 gauge perforations on the imperforate (Scott 409) stock.
-In addition, attempts have been made to add a fake watermark to the unwatermarked stamp, Scott 499, by embossing the stamp.
+A passable fake can be manufactured by perforating the imperforate single-line watermarked stock, Number 409, since the design features (Type I), the watermark (single-line), and the printing methods (Flat Plate) are identical.
+As a matter of fact, Number 461 was actually an experimental printing using the then current 11 gauge perforations on the imperforate (Number 409) stock.
+In addition, attempts have been made to add a fake watermark to the unwatermarked stamp, Number 499, by embossing the stamp.

 Washington Franklin Identifier - Home Page